STT-WWC2024/WWC-python-challenges/README.md

 24. Write a program to remove vowels from a given string.
 25. Create a program to concatenate two lists.
 26. Create a program that uses a lambda function to square each element of a list.
+27. Create a program that sorts a list of strings alphabetically.
+28. Create a program that removes the nth element from a list.